Consumer Proposal vs Bankruptcy

 Bankruptcy vary from case to case.
 Some costs you can expect to pay include filing fees and legal fees.
 Your total costs would factor in your income and assets among other things.
 To better understand the cost of your bankruptcy, is it recommended to speak with a Licensed Insolvency Trustee who can give you a clear picture of your total costs based on your unique financial circumstances.

-Effect on Credit
+Effect on Your Credit Scores

 Your credit rating will take a hit and drop to R7 immediately after filing for a consumer proposal because it involves canceling or forgiving a portion of your debts.
 Depending on your situation and past credit history, it could be less serious than a bankruptcy or about the same.The credit rating will remain at R7 for the duration of the Consumer Proposal, plus three more years.

-Does a consumer proposal affect my credit?
+Does a consumer proposal affect your credit?

 Your credit rating will drop to R7 as a result of entering a consumer proposal.
 It will make obtaining new unsecured debts, such as loans or lines of credit difficult, and you may fail creditworthiness checks for other services.
 This is one of the reasons some people prefer to consider debt consolidation versus a consumer proposal.

 How long does a consumer proposal or bankruptcy stay on credit?